-At its annual Antitrust Enforcement Awards dinner in Washington, D.C., the American Antitrust Institute formally presented its selection of leading legal practitioners and economists to be recognized as honorees for the 2019 Antitrust Enforcement Awards, a list that includes the Lieff Cabraser team that worked on the Duke/UNC case: Dean M. Harvey, Kelly M. Dermody, Brendan P. Glackin, Anne B. Shaver, and Yaman Salahi.
+At its annual Antitrust Enforcement Awards dinner in Washington, D.C., the American Antitrust Institute formally presented its selection of leading legal practitioners and economists to be recognized as honorees for the 2019 Antitrust Enforcement Awards, a list that includes the Lieff Cabraser team that worked on the Duke/UNC case: Dean M. Harvey, Kelly M. Dermody, Brendan P. Glackin, and Anne B. Shaver.

 These attorneys from Lieff Cabraser Heimann & Bernstein, along with co-counsel from Elliot, Morgan & Parsonage, P.A. won an award for “Outstanding Antitrust Litigation Achievement in Private Law Practice” for their exceptional work on the Duke/UNC “No Poach” Employee Anticompetition Case.
 The award is limited to private civil actions, and nominees are judged on the benefit realized by the client, consumers or a class, as well as the positive development of antitrust policy relating to the case.